Overcoming the Long Horizon Barrier for Sample-Efficient Reinforcement Learning with Latent Low-Rank Structure: Assumptions

-Assumptions \ref{asm:inco} and \ref{asm:bcn} will be used in the analysis to show that the error amplification from the matrix estimation method does not scale with the size of the state or action spaces.
+A small incoherence parameter $\mu$ ensures that the masses of $U$ and $V$ are not too concentrated in a couple of rows or columns.
+Consequently, a randomly sampled subset of rows (resp., columns) will span the row (resp., column) space, so these subsets of rows and columns contain sufficient information to reconstruct the entire matrix.
+Both $\mu$ and $\kappa$, the condition number of $Q_h$, will be used in the analysis to show that the entrywise error amplification from the matrix estimation method scales with $\mu, d, \kappa$ instead of the size of the state or action space, $k$, or $\alpha$.